korningf/arch-ops/net-ops.md

 # Available CIDR blocs

+What makes sense, in terms of a rational institutional allocation strategy,

+is to reserve the very largest block for the institutional intranet or WAN.

+.

+Now the largest block is the Reserved Experimental block on 240.0.0.0/4.

+However, IEEE IETF IANA sepcifically mention that it is reserved for

+future expansion, and that it may be blocked by providers and even OSes,

+We shall avoid squatting this block for now, there is plenty of room.

+.

+Let us use the next largest block, the 10.0.0.0/8 for the on-premise WAN.

+Let 10.0.0.0/8 be the ORG intranet, which is thenb subdivided by DPT OU.

-We keep 10/8 for the GOV intranet, of which DPT will be on 10.10/16.
+Allocation will vary, for example, let our particular DPT OU be on 10.10/16.

+.

 Next we reserve 172.x/16 for our Primary Cloud (ie Microsoft Azure VNETs).

 We also reserve 100.64/16 for our Secondary Cloud (ie Amazon AWS VPCs).

+.

-We keep 192.168 for various external DMZs (partners, suppliers, etc).
+We keep 192.168 for various external DMZs, Remote VLANS, WIFI WLANs, etc.

-We keep 198.18/15 for hybrid cloud links with other GOV or EU networks.
+We keep 198.18/15 for hybrid cloud links with other OR/ORG or EU networks.

 And finally we can use the 4 small ISP test networks for internal NAT/DMZ.

     1  class A       10/8            private-intranet       (on-premise)

     1  class B       100.64/16       secondary-cloud        (amazon)

     16 class B       172.16/12       primary-cloud          (azure)